 The Volunteer Perspective — Industry Insights 2019

-Verified Volunteers staff for Engaging Volunteers
+Sterling Volunteers staff for Engaging Volunteers

-As we build better systems to encourage and optimize volunteerism, it’s important to consider the volunteer perspective — why they volunteer, how technology shapes their experiences, what they think about screening processes, etc. That’s why we teamed up with Verified Volunteers to survey volunteers about exactly that (and much more).
+As we build better systems to encourage and optimize volunteerism, it’s important to consider the volunteer perspective — why they volunteer, how technology shapes their experiences, what they think about screening processes, etc. That’s why we teamed up with Sterling Volunteers to survey volunteers about exactly that (and much more).
 Check out the major takeaways in our blog then download the full report!

 What have you been reading lately?
 Share the best volunteer engagement articles you read this month in the comments section below!